Fix The Finals Lag and Low FPS - Performance Settings Guide

 9. 09

-Search for 'Game Mode' in your Windows Start menu and ensure it is toggled On, which forces Windows to prioritize system resources for the game.
+Search for 'Game Mode' in your Windows Start menu and ensure it is turned 'On' to prioritize the game process.

 Still not working?